 In both cases please select desired VPN zone from list (VPN zone closer to your location is recommended due to better speed and more stable connection) and follow instructions.

 When you open any website directly, there is easy way to detect your real IP address and, consequently, your location.
 So, your Internet Service Provider (ISP) and site owners know where you are from and who you are.
-But, as opposed to this, when you open website being connected to Trust.Zone there is no way to detect your real IP, but only IP of one of our servers.
+But, as opposed to this, when you open website while being connected to Trust.Zone there is no way to detect your real IP, but only IP of one of our servers.
 This way nobody knows who you are and what your location is.
 Your ISP can't track your moves.
-You are able to browse the Internet secure and anonymously.
+You are able to browse the Internet securely and anonymously.